Complex non-Markovian dynamics and the dual role of astrocytes in Alzheimer's disease development and propagation: Results and Discussions

 \subsection{Primary and secondary tauopathies}

-As in our previous study, we have shown that the evolution profiles of both toxic loads remain the same for primary and secondary tauopathies in the absence of astrocytes \cite{pal2022}.
-Here also, we observe that their profiles remain the same for both tauopathies in the presence of astrocytes.
-So, without the loss of generality, we present the results for the parameter values corresponding to the secondary tauopathy.
-A synthetic parameter set for the secondary tauopathy is mentioned in Table \ref{table:FPV}.
-We also studied a more general case (mixed tauopathy) where non-uniform parameter values are considered on different nodes in the brain connectome.
+As in our previous study, we have shown that the evolution profiles of both toxic loads remain the same for primary and secondary tauopathies in the absence of memory ($\alpha = 1$) and astrocytes \cite{pal2022}.
+We also observe that the profiles remain consistent for both tauopathies in the presence of astrocytes.
+Therefore, without any loss of generality, we present the results using the parameter values associated with the secondary tauopathy.
+Table \ref{table:tab2} provides a synthetic parameter set specific to the secondary tauopathy.
+For this parameter set, the non-trivial equilibrium point $E_{*} = (0.596,0.154,0.33,0.14,0.1)$ is locally asymptotically stable, and a numerical solution of the system is shown in Fig. \ref{fig:fig2}.
+Additionally, we have explored a more general scenario (mixed tauopathy), where non-uniform parameter values are assigned to different nodes in the brain connectome.